Posted on February 02, 2026

 FLEET FEET

 Early in the spring season, indoor runners for the Spartans Track Team have already set record times.
-First-year Maddison McIntyre broke the UNCG record in the 400 meters in December at the Winston-Salem College Kickoff, while in January at the Mondo College Invitational, first-years Ayzia Jefferson set a new school record for the 200-meter for the women, and Emery Anderson and Jeremiah Jones broke the 200-meter and 600-meter school records, respectively.
+First-year Maddison McIntyre broke the UNCG record in the 400 meters in December at the Winston-Salem College Kickoff, while in January at the Mondo College Invitational, first-year students Ayzia Jefferson set a new school record for the 200-meter for the women, and Emery Anderson and Jeremiah Jones broke the 200-meter and 600-meter school records, respectively.
 Jefferson bested her own 200-meter record in January at the Liberty Open, where first-year Alana Hill also set a UNCG record by beating the mark set by McIntyre in the 400.

 Just four regular-season meets remain, all on the road: The Tryon College Banked Invitational on Jan.
 30, The Sound Invite on Feb.
 14, The Tryon Last Chance on Feb.
 20, and The JDL Last Chance Invitational on Feb.
 21. The SoCon Indoor Track & Field Championship happens Feb.
 27-28 in Lexington, Va. and the NCAA Championships are March 13-14 in Fayetteville, Ark.